-- " Led statewide outreach and coordinated planning to prevent spread of Rapid 'Ōhi'a Death (ROD); reached approximately 750,000 people statewide with Emmy award-winning documentary Saving 'Ōhi'a. - " Launched multi-agency collaboration to understand and address marine biosecurity threats, including successful input to key policies (federal, state and international) on ballast water, biofouling and in-water vessel hull cleaning. - " Initiated scoping for a new Pacific Regional Biocontrol Facility with key state and federal partners, including Hawaii's Congressional delegation. - " Helped HDOA reinstate and expand the detector dog program. - " Supported HDOA and APHIS initiatives to strengthen quarantine and inspection, including e-manifest system and landmark Myrtle restriction package for state and federal rulemaking.
+- " Led statewide outreach and coordinated planning to prevent spread of Rapid 'Ōhi'a Death (ROD); reached approximately 750,000 people statewide with Emmy award-winning documentary Saving 'Ōhi'a. - " Launched multi-agency collaboration to understand and address marine biosecurity threats, including successful input to key policies (federal, state and international) on ballast water, biofouling and in-water vessel hull cleaning. - Initiated scoping for a new Pacific Regional Biocontrol Facility with key state and federal partners, including Hawaii's Congressional delegation. - Helped HDOA reinstate and expand the detector dog program. - Supported HDOA and APHIS initiatives to strengthen quarantine and inspection, including e-manifest system and landmark Myrtle restriction package for federal protection.

-- " Assisted ISCs and others to limit the spread of priority pests, such as coqui frog, CRB, ROD, and LFA, including five joint annual Stop the Ant Month statewide campaigns. - " Helped DLNR and USFWS launch a new statewide Mosquito Working Group to pursue expanded control options. - " Spearheaded risk assessments for hundreds of species and contracted research on priority species not known to occur (NKO) in Hawai'i to guide prevention and ED/RR preparation. - " Guided the CGAPS Legal Fellows program to provide expertise to state agencies on regulations and policies for harmful plant and animal imports, emergency declarations, marine biosecurity and other issues. - " Partnered with HISC and others to launch the first Hawai'i Interagency Biosecurity Plan at the 2016 World Conservation Congress and begin implementing and tracking progress.
+- Assisted ISCs and others to limit the spread of priority pests, such as little fire ant (LFA), coqui frog, coconut rhinoceros beetle (CRB) and ROD, including five joint annual Stop the Ant Month statewide campaigns. - Helped DLNR and USFWS launch a new statewide Mosquito Working Group to pursue expanded control options. - Spearheaded risk assessments for hundreds of species and contracted research on priority species not known to occur (NKO) in Hawai'i to guide prevention and ED/RR preparation. - " Guided the CGAPS Legal Fellows program to provide expertise to state agencies on regulations and policies for harmful plant and animal imports, emergency declarations, marine biosecurity and other issues. - " Partnered with HISC and others to launch the first Hawai'i Interagency Biosecurity Plan at the 2016 World Conservation Congress and begin implementing and tracking progress.